alexisduque/pw-coffee-machine/documentation/hardware.md

-####  Since you ensure everithings works, next step is building a tiny case for the Intel EDISON and the circuit following this [tutorial](./casing.md)
+### Since you ensure everythings works, next step is building a tiny case for the Intel EDISON and the circuit following this [tutorial](./casing.md)